csula/cs1222-fall-2017/notes/sql-ddl.md

     * (pk for primary key, fk for foreign key, df for default, ck for check, and un for unique)
 * Follow that with the table name
 * If it is a check, default, or unique constraint, follow the table name with the column being constrained
-* If it is a foreign key contraint, follow the table name with the name of the table it refers to.
+* If it is a foreign key constraint, follow the table name with the name of the table it refers to.

 ## Primary Key Constraint (with alter table)